DeLaphante/FidelityTests/README.md

 Demonstrates how:
 - an invisible overlay temporarily blocks a button
+- keyboard focus becomes trapped inside the overlay
+- keyboard users cannot TAB to the second button
 - Selenium immediately throws `ElementClickInterceptedException`
 - Playwright waits/retries until the overlay disappears and then passes

-This highlights how interaction abstraction and auto-waiting heuristics can mask transient UI defects.
+This highlights how interaction abstraction and auto-waiting heuristics can mask transient UI defects and accessibility issues.

 ### Stale Element Re-Render Test